Components.FormElement Class

 protectedlabel string

-publicText to display within a <label>
+publicText to display within a <label> tag.

 You should include a label for every form input cause otherwise screen readers

 will have trouble with your forms.
-Use invisibleLabel
+Use invisibleLabel property if you want

 to hide them.